davidvdev/dummy-website/README.md

 - [React architecture](https://i.imgur.com/ATEyVmA.jpg)

-### MVP/PostMVP - 5min
+### MVP/PostMVP

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

-#### MVP EXAMPLE
+#### MVP
-- Find and use external api
-- Render data on page
+- Pull in data from multiple APIs
+- Create Content Feed from dynamically created cards
+- Implement a seperate favorites page w/ a feed of favorited cards
+- Header with hamburger menu and nav

+#### PostMVP

+- Use the favorites page as a template for subgroup pages
-- Allow user to interact with the page
+    - only show cards related to that subgroup in the feed.

-#### PostMVP EXAMPLE

-- Add localStorage or firebase for storage
+- add multiple points of interaction
+    - voting, commenting, sharing

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.